TaylorC19/swe-js-focus-takehome/TASK1_HANDOVER.md

   set that id to a static number in `src\client\App\hydration.ts`. ✔ Works but I have concerns with this solution

   Other ideas:
   Send the context id to the client.
-Might need redesign of how backend send html to client Create a new invisible html element that stores the id from the server-side render to keep the random element to the id.
+Might need redesign of how backend send html to client ❌ Create a new invisible html element that stores the id from the server-side render to keep the random element to the id. export used for hydration.ts line 55 export const context = new PreloadedDataHydrator(Math.random().toString());

 2. ~~Even with the selector fixed in `context.hydrate`, hydration still has a problem with `isCTAOpen` in `src\client\Pages\ShopBookingPage\useController.tsx`~~